enzoalencar/futranking-api/README.md

-# FutRanking - A ranking of top 10 best brazillians of all football (soccer) history
+# FutRanking - A ranking of top 10 best brazilians of all football (soccer) history

 > :warning: **Doesn't work with CORS enabled**:
 Press Windows + R and type the following command to open Chrome with CORS disabled: